-For a 20+ year old movie CLIFFHANGER is looks surprisingly good, plus it's pretty exciting.
+For an older action movie, CLIFFHANGER looks surprisingly good and is pretty exciting.
 Beautiful scenery, fast pace, a bunny rabbit, endearingly cheesy 90's special effects, awesome stunts and a impressive supporting cast including John Litgow who does a good job as the bad guy...all the way up until the end when he punches Stallone and Stallone's all like "EERRRRGGGHHH!!!"

 Recommended for action fans.

 Thursday, January 30, 2014

 Naturally if he did that this wouldn't be much of a movie.
 All kinds of things stand in his way, including two fallen angels looking to steal his trumpet, two beautiful women, his discovery of food and swing music.
 Oh yeah, he also gets fired out of a cannon and then later falls off a skyscraper into a cup of coffee.